There are 3 new systems to tender for NHS apprenticeships

-LPP uses a dynamic purchasing system, and NHS SBS has introduced an apprenticeship training services framework.
-Both are electronic platforms that are used to tender for goods and services.
+LPP and NOE CPC use a dynamic purchasing system, and NHS SBS has introduced an apprenticeship training services framework.
+All 3 are electronic platforms used to tender for goods and services.
 Different areas of the public sector already use similar systems, and now the NHS has introduced a new category for the provision of apprenticeship training providers.

 WHY WERE THEY INTRODUCED?